hyperledger/caliper/docs/v0.4.2/Fabric_Configuration_New.md

 See the [corresponding documentation](./Workload_Module.md#initializeworkloadmodule) of the function for the description of its parameters.

 The last argument of the function is a `sutContext` object, which is a platform-specific object provided by the backend blockchain's connector.
-The context object provided by this connector is a `FabricNetwork` instance that provides simple string-based "queries" and results about the network topology, so user callbacks can be implemented in a more general way.
+The context object provided by this connector is a `FabricConnectorContext` instance but this doesn't provide anything of use at this time.

-For the current details/documentation of the API, refer to the [source code](https://github.com/hyperledger/caliper/blob/master/packages/caliper-fabric/lib/fabricNetwork.js).
+For the current details/documentation of the API, refer to the [source code](https://github.com/hyperledger/caliper/blob/v0.4.2/packages/caliper-fabric/lib/FabricConnectorContext.js).

 ### The `submitTransaction` function

-The `sutAdapter` object received (and saved) in the `initializeWorkloadModule` function is of type [`ConnectorInterface`](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/common/core/connector-interface.js).
+The `sutAdapter` object received (and saved) in the `initializeWorkloadModule` function is of type [`ConnectorInterface`](https://github.com/hyperledger/caliper/blob/v0.4.2/packages/caliper-core/lib/common/core/connector-interface.js).
 Its `getType()` function returns the `fabric` string value.

 The `sendRequests` method of the connector API allows the workload module to submit requests to the SUT.
 It takes a single parameter: an object or array of objects containing the settings of the requests.